Global Characterization of Equilibria in Tirole's (1985) Model with a Dividend-Paying Asset

 Because $F_t$ is homogeneous of degree 1, if there is a solution to the profit maximization problem, the profit must be zero.
 Therefore, we do not need to specify the ownership of firms.
 The economy starts at $t=0$ with an exogenous stock of capital $K_0>0$, which is owned by the initial old.

-\begin{rem} Our assumption that capital fully depreciates after production is without loss of generality.
-To see why, suppose output is $f(K,L)$ and capital depreciates at rate $\delta\in [0,1]$.
-Then the output including undepreciated capital is $F(K,L)=f(K,L)+(1-\delta)K$, and the analysis depends only on $F$.\footnote{This point is obvious but noted in \citet[p.~1093]{Coleman1991}.} \end{rem}

 \paragraph{Capital investment and asset} The consumption good at time $t$ can be converted to capital available for production at time $t+1$ at a $1:1$ ratio.
 Thus converting one unit of the consumption good to capital at time $t$ yields the capital rent $R_{t+1}$ at time $t+1$.
-In addition to capital, there is a unit supply of a long-lived asset that pays exogenous dividend $D_t\ge 0$ at time $t$, which is initially owned by the old and can be freely disposed.
+In addition to capital, there is a unit supply of a long-lived asset that pays exogenous dividend $D_t\ge 0$ at time $t$,\footnote{Alternatively, we may interpret the model as having one consumption good and three inputs for production---capital, labor, and land---and the time $t$ production function takes the form $F_t(K,L,X)=F(K,L)+D_tX$, where $X$ is the land input (which is in unit supply) and $D_t$ is land productivity.} which is initially owned by the old and can be freely disposed of.
 Let $P_t\ge 0$ be the price of the asset, which is endogenous.

 \paragraph{Individual problem}